-- Article 36 (1) If an Employer has entered into a written agreement either with a labor union organized by a majority of the Workers at the workplace (in cases where such labor union exists) or with a person representing a majority of the Workers (in cases where such union does not exist) and has notified the relevant government agency of such agreement, the Employer may, notwithstanding the provisions with respect to working hours stipulated in Articles 32 through 32-5 or Article 40 (hereinafter in this Article referred to as "Working Hours") or the provisions with respect to days off stipulated in the preceding Article(hereinafter in this paragraph referred to as "Days Off"), extend the Working Hours or have Workers work on Days Off in accordance with the provisions of said agreement; provided, however, that the extension of Working Hours for belowground labor and other work particularly harmful to health as stipulated by Ordinance of the Ministry of Health, Labour and Welfare shall not exceed 2 hours per day. - (2) The Minister of Health, Labour and Welfare may, in order to ensure that the extension of Working Hours are appropriate, prescribe standards for the limits on the extension of Working Hours set forth in the agreement set forth in the preceding paragraph, and Premium Wage rates pertaining to the extension of Working Hours and other necessary items, in consideration of the welfare of Workers, trends in overtime work and other circumstances. - (3) The Employer and the labor union or the person representing a majority of the Workers who enter into an agreement as stipulated in paragraph (1), in setting an extension of the Working Hours in said agreement, shall ensure that the content of said agreement conforms with the standards set forth in the preceding paragraph. - (4) With respect to the standards stipulated in paragraph (2), the relevant government agency may provide the Employer and the labor union or the person representing a majority of the Workers who entered into the agreement stipulated in paragraph (1) with necessary advice and guidance.
+- Article 36 (1) In the event that the employer has entered into a written agreement either with a labor union organized by a majority of the workers at the workplace (in the case that such labor union is organized) or with a person representing a majority of the workers (in the case that such labor union is not organized) and has notified the relevant government agency of such agreement , the employer may, notwithstanding the provisions with respect to working hours stipulated in Articles 32 through 32-5 or Article 40 (hereinafter in this Article referred to as "working hours")or the provisions with respect to days off stipulated in the preceding Article(hereinafter in this paragraph referred to as "days off"), extend the working hours or have workers work on days off in accordance with the provisions of the said agreement; provided, however, that the extension of working hours for belowground labor and other work especially harmful to health as stipulated in the Ordinance of the Ministry of Health, Labour and Welfare shall not exceed 2 hours per day. - (2) The Minister of Health, Labour and Welfare may, in order to ensure that the extension of working hours be appropriate, prescribe standards for the limits on the extension of working hours set forth in the agreement set forth in the preceding paragraph, and also prescribe standards for other necessary items, in consideration of the welfare of workers, trends in overtime work and any other relevant factors. - (3) The employer and the labor union or the person representing a majority of the workers who enter into the agreement stipulated in paragraph (1), in setting an extension of the working hours in the said agreement, shall ensure that the content of the said agreement conforms with the standards set forth in the preceding paragraph. - (4) With respect to the standards stipulated in paragraph (2), the relevant government agency may provide the employer and the labor union or the person representing a majority of the workers who entered into the agreement stipulated in paragraph(1) with necessary advice and guidance.